Research project TIRCON

 Deferiprone Study

-The study investigated whether deferiprone can break down the iron deposits in the brain typical of PKAN by oral administration (by mouth).
+The study investigated whether deferiprone can break down the iron deposits in the brain typical of PKAN by taking it orally (by mouth).
 A possible positive effect on the course of the disease was also investigated.

 NBIA patient registry and biobank

-Another core task of TIRCON was the establishment of an internationally merged NBIA patient registry and a NBIA biomaterial bank for NBIA patients.
-Both serve to collect data on the course and effects of NBIA diseases that are important for further research.
+Another core task of TIRCON was the establishment of an internationally merged NBIA patient registry and an NBIA biomaterial bank for NBIA patients.
+Both serve to collect data on the course of the disease and the effects of NBIA diseases, which are important for further research.

-Both the patient registry and biobank will continue beyond the end of the TIRCON project.
+Both the patient registry and the biobank will continue to operate TIRCON beyond the end of the project.
 Read more at NBIA patient registry and biobank.

 Other goals of TIRCON

-The project also aimed to improve the treatment and care of NBIA patients by:
+The aim of the project was also to improve the treatment and care of NBIA patients by:

 • Transfer of research results into clinical practice

-• Knowledge sharing about diagnosis and treatment among physicians, patient advocacy groups, and health care organizations
+• Knowledge exchange on diagnosis and therapy between physicians, patient advocacy groups and health care organizations

-• Train and encourage junior scientists and clinicians in the use of PKAN/NBIA to ensure sustainable and high-level research and care in the future.
+• Training and promotion of young scientists and clinicians in the use of PKAN/NBIA to ensure sustainable and high-level research and care in the future

-• Improve infrastructure for NBIA patients by networking NBIA clinical centers.
+• Improving infrastructure for NBIA patients by connecting NBIA clinical centers

 The role of Hoffnungsbaum e.V.

-In total were thirteen project partners from eight countries, including basic researchers, clinicians, pharmaceutical company representatives, and patient organizations NBIA Disorders Association and Hoffnungsbaum e.V..
-Hoffnungsbaum e.V. took on public relations and information dissemination tasks:
+Overall, thirteen project partners from eight countries, including basic researchers, clinicians, representatives of pharmaceutical companies and the patient organisations NBIA Disorders Association and Hoffnungsbaum e.V..
+Hoffnungsbaum e.V. took on tasks in the field of public relations and information dissemination:

-• Preparation of information material or support of publications on NBIA and TIRCON for various target groups.
+• Preparation of information material or support of publications on NBIA and TIRCON for different target groups

 • Maintaining the project website

-• Interface with all stakeholders in the field of rare disease health policy.
+• Interface to all stakeholders in the field of rare disease health policy

-• Support of education and training for young physicians and scientists
+• Support for education and training for junior physicians and scientists

-In doing so, together with the American NBIA Disorders Association, we had the opportunity to actively bring the patients' perspective into the research network and represent their interests.
+Together with the American NBIA Disorders Association, we had the opportunity to actively bring the patients' perspective into the research network and to represent their interests.

 Subscribe to our Hoffnungsbaum newsletter!